Fundamental examples of Reeb spaces of smooth functions defined from two graphs of smooth functions with same asymptotic behaviors: Introduction.

 Recently the author has started to consider infinite graphs (with ends) as Reeb spaces and obtained several explicit cases.
 They are also constructed as, fully or densely, real algebraic or real analytic and based on the paper \cite{kitazawa3} and the preprints \cite{kitazawa5, kitazawa6}.
 Related preprints are \cite{kitazawa7, kitazawa8}.
 We ignore related non-trivial knowledge and discuss related arguments in self-contained ways.
 The present paper is also a kind of our new remark on examples of \cite{kitazawa7, kitazawa8}, especially \cite[Theorem 1]{kitazawa7}.
 There real algebraic or real analytic functions or maps are presented and answers to Problem \ref{prob:1} are presented as the restrictions of the canonical projections ${\pi}_{k_1,k_2}$ to the zero sets of these nice smooth maps between the real affine spaces.
 We respect these examples and present answers from a kind of essentially generalized viewpoints.

-In the next section, we prove our new propositions and theorems there.
-This is for a generalization of the case presented in \cite[Theorem 2]{kitazawa7} and in Example \ref{ex:1}, this is explained again.
-Explicitly, we consider a natural smooth map onto the region surrounded by the graphs of two smooth real-valued functions $c_1$ and $c_2$ goes to a same value at each infinity in ${\mathbb{R}}^2$, obtained via Theorem \ref{thm:1}, and its composition with the canonical projection ${\pi}_{2,1}$.
+In the next section, we prove our new result.
+This is for a generalization of the case presented in \cite[Theorem 1 and problem 6]{kitazawa7} and in Example \ref{ex:1}, this is explained again.
+Explicitly, we consider a natural smooth map onto the region surrounded by the graphs of two smooth real-valued functions $c_1$ and $c_2$ diverging to a same value at each infinity in ${\mathbb{R}}^2$, obtained via Theorem \ref{thm:1}, and its composition with the canonical projection ${\pi}_{2,1}$.
 We investigate the Reeb space of this function.